-3 US troops killed in ambush in Niger
+3 Green Berets killed in ambush in Niger

 - The US military has maintained a small presence in the northwest African country

-- Al Qaeda in the Islamic Maghreb has maintained a presence in the Mali-Niger border area
+- The attack occurred approximately 200 kilometers north of the country's capital Niamey

-(CNN)Three members of the US Special Operations Forces were killed and two others were wounded in southwest Niger near the Mali-Niger border when a joint US-Nigerien patrol was attacked Wednesday, two administration officials told CNN.
+(CNN)Three US Green Berets were killed and two others were wounded in southwest Niger near the Mali-Niger border when a joint US-Nigerien patrol was attacked Wednesday, US officials told CNN.

-The administration officials added that the two wounded US troops had been evacuated to the capital, Niamey, and would soon be moved to Germany.
-They were described by the officials as being in a "stable condition."
+A US official told CNN that initial indications are the Green Berets were ambushed by up to 50 fighters who are thought to be affiliated with ISIS.

+US Africa Command, which oversees military operations in Africa, issued a statement Thursday saying the two wounded US service members were "evacuated in stable condition to Landstuhl Regional Medical Center in Germany."

+The attack occurred approximately 200 kilometers north of the country's capital, Niamey, in southwest Niger, according to the statement from Africa Command.

+Five Nigerien soldiers also were killed in the attack, according to a Nigerien security official.

-The US troops were part of a team advising and assisting local forces when they were attacked.
+The officials cautioned that this was still an early assessment.
+The Green Berets were part of a team advising and assisting local forces when they were attacked.

-US Navy Lt.
-Cmdr.
-Anthony Falvo, a spokesman for US Africa Command, which oversees US operations in the region, told CNN late Wednesday that "a joint US and Nigerien patrol came under hostile fire in southwest Niger," but said that the military was still "working to confirm details on the incident."
+A US defense official told CNN that operations are underway in the area to locate the attackers.

+A spokeswoman for the French Ministry of Defense confirmed that French troops from the Barkhane anti-terror force based in Chad are currently involved in an operation in Niger.
+She said the operation is being led by Niger and the French troops are there to support them.

 President Donald Trump was briefed on the attack by by chief of staff John Kelly, White House press secretary Sarah Sanders said Wednesday night.